 SoA Commencement Recognition

 The School of Architecture recognizes outstanding undergraduate student work through its annual commencement awards program.
 The following awards are given to students either at the College of Fine Arts Honors Ceremony or the School of Architecture Diploma Ceremony.

-- AIA Medal and Certificates are given each year as a part of the AIA/AIAS Foundation Scholarship Program.
-The AIA awards the Henry Adams AIA medal to the top-ranking graduate in each architecture program accredited by the National Architectural Accrediting Board.
-The Henry Adams AIA Certificate is awarded to the second-ranking graduate.
+The Henry Adams AIA Medal is given each year as a part of the AIA/AIAS Foundation Scholarship Program.
+The AIA awards the Henry Adams AIA Medal to the top-ranking graduate in each architecture program accredited by the National Architectural Accrediting Board.
 The School selects candidates based on the guidelines provided by the AIA national organization.

 The Alpha Rho Chi Medal is awarded to the graduating Bachelor of Architecture student who demonstrated leadership, performed willing service for the School, and shows promise of real, professional merit through his/her attitude and personality.
 The award encourages and promotes professional qualities in the student that do not necessarily pertain to scholarship.
 High ideals and professional aspirations, public service, and leadership are worthy of reward.
 Alpha Rho Chi, the National Professional Architectural Fraternity, tenders its bronze medal only to schools with accredited and/or approved architectural programs.